 FINLAND: Jurahevin Kuninkaat - Hevisaurus

-“It is epic, and one would imagine that the reason why, is that to make good quality children’s entertainment in any form, be that books, television, or music is that the parents have to be kept engaged too.”
+“It is epic, and one would imagine that the reason why, is that to make good quality children’s entertainment in any form, be that books, television, or music, the parents have to be kept engaged too.”

-Though this album perhaps calls into question my manliness, I don’t care nor feel embarrassed by the slightly infantilising nature of enjoying something that is made overtly for children.
+Though this album perhaps calls my manliness into question, I don’t care, nor do I feel embarrassed by the slightly infantilising nature of enjoying something that is made overtly for children.
 I genuinely love it.
-The reason why I enjoy it so much isn’t just because it is metal for toddlers by men dressed in leather dinosaur costumes, it is because it is genuinely fantastic music.
-“Wait Danny”, I hear you say, “men dressed in leather dinosaur costumes?!”
-Oh yes, I forgot to mention these are not just metal songs with kid-friendly lyrics, these guys dress in giant dinosaur costumes dressed in spikes!!!
+The reason why I enjoy it so much isn’t just because it is metal for toddlers by men dressed in leather dinosaur costumes (although that is reason enough), it is because it is genuinely fantastic music.
+“Wait, Danny”, I hear you say, “men dressed in leather dinosaur costumes?!”
+Oh yes, I forgot to mention these are not just metal songs with kid-friendly lyrics, when performing these guys dress in giant dinosaur costumes dressed in spikes!!!
 If you are resistant of listening to the album then at least check them out on YouTube playing live, it is something to behold.